tytydraco/yessleep/out/My_girlfriend_was_obsessed_with_collecting_human_eyeballs_I_should_have_left_sooner.md

 I barely slept.

-Every moment in our apartment felt like being trapped in a predator’s den.
+Every moment in our apartment felt like being trapped in a wolves' den.

 When Jessica left for work the next day, I searched her office with trembling hands.